Hermes da Fonseca: Presidential election of 1910

-President of Brazil; 1910 – 1914
+Presidency (1910–1914)

 Hermes da Fonseca faced, in the first week of his government, in November 1910, the Revolt of the Lash, planned for about two years and which culminated in a mutiny of the sailors in the battleships Minas Gerais, São Paulo, Deodoro and the cruiser Bahia.
-The revolt was led by João Cândido Felisberto.
+The revolt was led by João Cândido.
 After the mutineers achieved their objective, ending the application of the lash punishments in the Navy, and the granting of amnesty to all the more than two thousand mutinous sailors, the government betrayed them and began a process of expulsion of sailors.
 The first mutiny, now under control, was followed by an uprising in the Marines battalion without apparent cause.
 President Hermes then ordered the bombardment of the ports and placed the country under a state of exception.
 More than 1,200 sailors were expelled and hundreds were arrested and killed.
 Despite being quite popular when elected, Hermes' image was greatly shaken after the revolt.
 Two years later, another revolt came to disrupt his presidency, the Contestado War, which was not quelled until the end of his government.

 During his presidency, the so-called Salvation Policy was carried out, which, either through electoral maneuvers or the use of military force, tried to promote federal interventions in the states of São Paulo, Rio Grande do Sul, Pernambuco, Bahia, Piauí, Ceará and Alagoas, claiming the intention was to put an end to state political schemes and the practice of corruption, appointing new rulers to support his government.
 It was, therefore, a centralist policy.
 Despite being successful in the states of Pernambuco, Bahia and Alagoas, the Salvation Policy provoked violent popular and political opposition and caused a rupture in his relations with senator Pinheiro Machado, who was in favor of the status quo.
 Many elements of state politics engaged in armed struggle and managed to defeat the government, with the most violent fighting taking place in Ceará, where state politicians allied with the popular Catholic priest Cícero Romão to oppose government intervention in what became known as the Juazeiro Sedition.